-An Automated Clearing House (ACH) is when a third party (in this case, Girl Scouts River Valleys) needs to either debit or credit a troop’s bank account electronically.
+An Automated Clearing House (ACH) is when a third party (in this case, Girl Scouts River Valleys) needs to either withdrawal or credit a troop’s bank account electronically.

 Troops simply deposit all money collected (either from Snacks & Magazines or the Cookie Program) into their troop’s bank account.
-Then, on scheduled dates, money will be debited (a.k.a. withdrawn) from the troop’s bank account into Girl Scouts River Valleys’ bank account.
+Then, on scheduled dates, money will be withdrawn from the troop’s bank account into Girl Scouts River Valleys’ bank account.

 Snacks & Magazines Program